Rumba19/MSCS_634_ProjectDeliverable_2/README.md

 -  Capture dietary effects
 -  Predict individual outcomes with certainty
 -  Generalize beyond similar populations

-**What Model Can Do:**
--  Estimate cholesterol from other health metrics
--  Identify important risk factors
--  Screen for high-risk patients
--  Guide further testing priorities
--  Research tool for understanding relationships

 ### 6. Comparison to Medical Knowledge